ganelson/inform-evolution/proposals/0005-removing-translates-into-unicode.md

 names.
 This might even be a straight copy of [the Unicode standard name list](https://www.unicode.org/Public/14.0.0/ucd/NamesList.txt), though it may be sensible to continue to restrict Inform to the Basic Multilingual Plane characters from that.
-The file will be read in to the compiler only on demand, that is, when the compiler finds that it has to make sense of `unicode ...`:
+The file will be read in to the compiler only on demand, that is, when the compiler finds that it has to make sense of `unicode ...` because of text such as:
 ```
-	[unicode Latin capital letter L with stroke]odz Churchyard
+	"[unicode Latin capital letter L with stroke]odz Churchyard"
 ```

 3. A problem message will reject any usage of `translates into Unicode`.